michaelmalick/phd-thesis/2_introduction/intro.md

 bottom-up forcing mechanisms likely have a strong impact on Pacific salmon year class strength.

-- A leading hypothesis of how bottom-up forcing can influence higher-trophic-level species such as salmon starts with physical oceanographic conditions, and in particular vertical transport of nutrients into the upper water column

-- For example, in coastal upwelling areas winds drive surface water offshore through Ekman transport, which brings cool nutrient rich water into the photic zone, which fuels the spring phytoplankton bloom and in turn secondary production, for example, of zooplankton, which are a key food resource for juvenile salmon in coastal habitats
+A prevailing bottom-up forcing hypothesis in marine ecosystems posits that vertical ocean transport processes modulates surface primary production.
+For example, in coastal upwelling areas winds drive surface waters offshore through Ekman transport, bringing deep nutrient rich water into the photic zone, providing the necessary nutrients for the spring phytoplankton bloom, which in turn affects secondary production, for instance, of zooplankton, which are a key food resource for juvenile salmon in coastal habitats.
+For Pacific salmon, testing this vertical transport hypothesis has mainly focused on the relationships between average upwelling intensity and productivity of individual salmon stocks with mixed results.
+For instance, @Nickelson1986a and
+@Logerwell2003a showed positive relationships between average upwelling intensity and marine survival of coho salmon in the Northern California Current, whereas @Pearcy1997 and @Botsford2002 provided evidence that this relationship may be non-stationary through time.

+A key assumption of this previous work on the links between vertical transport and productivity of higher-trophic-level species is that there is a strong relationship between primary production and salmon productivity.
+In chapter 1, I explore this assumption by asking whether the phenology or intensity of the spring phytoplankton bloom can explain variability in salmon productivity.

+The
+results of this research have been mixed with some studies indicating positive relationships between productivity and upwelling intensity and others indicated no relationship.

 - Ideally, to estimate the effects of bottom-up control on salmon productivity, we would want to look at relationships between productivity and food resources